1. Overview

 3.3.
 Validating a Token

 The client (e.g., a WebSocket client) sends the issued token included in its request.
 The server validates this token to check if the request is authorized.
+A robust implementation should handle different failure scenarios, such as expired tokens versus invalid ones.

 @Override